Roy Billinton

-Roy Billinton (born September 14, 1935) is a Canadian scholar and a Distinguished Emeritus Professor at the University of Saskatchewan, Saskatoon, Saskatchewan, Canada.
+Roy Billinton (September 14, 1935 – December 23, 2025) was a Canadian scholar and a Distinguished Emeritus Professor at the University of Saskatchewan, Saskatoon, Saskatchewan, Canada.
 In 2008, Billinton won the IEEE Canada Electric Power Medal for his research and application of reliability concepts in electric power system.
 In 2007, Billinton was elected a Foreign Associate of the United States National Academy of Engineering for "contributions to teaching, research and application of reliability engineering in electric power generation, transmission, and distribution systems."

 Billinton is known in academia and the power industry for his work on power system reliability evaluation.
 He is the author or co-author of eight books dealing with power system reliability.
 Two of these books, now in their second editions, have been republished in Chinese and one in Russian.
 His first book, published in 1970, is considered to be the first book in English on the subject of power system reliability.

 These books have been used worldwide as research and study textbooks.
 He is the author or co-author of over 950 technical papers related to his research with over 525 publications in international refereed journals.
 Over 400 papers were published in Conference Proceedings in Canada, the United States, the United Kingdom, France and other countries.

 Billinton's other areas of significant contribution include the probabilistic evaluation of transient stability, overall system reliability incorporating a hierarchical system framework, common cause and dependent component outages, adverse weather outage models and the development of the Roy Billinton Test System (RBTS).

 Billinton was a co-founder of the Probabilistic Methods Applied to Power Systems International Society in 1997 and has been on the board of the society as a director and the chair since its inception.

+Billinton died on December 23, 2025, at the age of 90.